 The class will have the opportunity to meet and dialogue with leaders and strategists with expertise in different areas, and to develop solutions to improve our Coast.
-In addition, the class will have the opportunity to sustain its work after 2017 by basing future classes on the key pillars they have identified this year.
+In addition, the class will have the opportunity to sustain its work after 2018, with future Masters Program classes building on the work of the 2017-18 class.

 The Masters Program does not seek to replace or replicate other leadership programs in each of the three Coast counties but is designed to enhance the skills developed there at a deeper and more engaged level.

 Applications are due to the Gulf Coast Business Council by February 28, 2018

 Participation in the MASTERS PROGRAM is open to persons living or working in one of the three Coast counties of Hancock, Harrison, and Jackson who possess a demonstrated ability to critically examine issues on a regional basis and actively engage in efforts important to the region.
 Applicants should have a demonstrated record of leadership in their respective businesses or other organizations.
 No more than 25 individuals will be appointed to participate in the program.
 Applicants not selected this year may be nominated in subsequent years.